Awkward Videos Show Donald Trump Having Trouble Reading Teleprompter In Veterans Day ‘Something Speech’

 — Aaron Rupar (@atrupar) November 11, 2019

-The below video posted by Rupar, captures Trump’s troubles with the word “legendary.”
+The video posted by Rupar below captures Trump’s troubles with the word “legendary.”

 Trump has some trouble reading "legendary" pic.twitter.com/GSuibv1uXn